ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Solutions/HOWTO Define dynamically attributes for Shibboleth SP2 and SP3.md

 ## Requirements

-* A machine with Shibboleth IdP v3 installed
+* A machine with Shibboleth Spv2 or SPv3 installed

 ## Modify shibboleth SP configuration